-One of my favourite ways to kill it in terms of a work-life balance as a blogger is to make sure I schedule in time to exercise.
+One of my favourite ways to kill it in terms of a work-life balance as a blogger is to make sure I schedule some time to exercise.

-It’s worth keeping up with exercise, even if you’re kicking and screaming and have to force yourself to do it on a regular basis (me) because the benefits are unparalleled.
+It’s worth keeping up with exercise, even if you’re kicking and screaming and have to force yourself to do it on a regular basis (it me) because the benefits are unparalleled.

 Book Frequent Holidays

 An oldie but a goodie, planning frequent holidays is ESSENTIAL to your sanity as a blogger (or any hard worker, for that matter).

 If I go for too long without having a few days off (I’m talking months), I find that I’m crabbier than usual and my burnout symptoms come back on faster than you can say Jack Robinson.

 Having consecutive days off as a freelancer, whether you’re going on a cruise or simply staying at home to catch up on life admin, is imperative every once in a while.

 I realise that a lot of us are workaholics, but taking time away from your biz and pressing the “pause” button sporadically really helps you to gain perspective on your long-term goals and keeps things feeling fresh.

 To put it simply: it’s impossible to achieve the perfect work-life balance as a blogger if you’re not willing to take time off anytime soon.
 Think about it.

 Speaking of vacations (when you do take one), try not to check your emails every day – okay?

 I know it’s difficult, but you need a bit of time to switch off and forget about your biz every one in a while.
-Trust me, it’ll be waiting for you when you get back.
+Trust me, it’ll still be waiting for you when you get back.

 Another thing that I had a habit of doing when I first launched my blogging biz was finishing for the day at 5.30pm and then spending hours on my phone that night researching the latest marketing trend or answering comments on social media when I should have been relaxing before the next full day at work.